akraam999/DOCKERIZE_CRUD_APP/README.md

         5-6 Change username and password for database in setting.py 6- access to container of django project
     7- run this command python manage.py runserver
     8- open your web browser and navigate to http://localhost:8000.
-From there, you can use the API to create, view, and delete posts.
+From there, you can use the API to create, view, and delete students.